-One common question employees ask when they are about to change jobs is whether the non-compete agreement they signed is binding.
-The answer is that it depends on the scope and extent of the language.
+The answer to whether or not non-compete agreements are enforceable in Texas, is that it depends on the scope and extent of the language.
 Texas courts will uphold non-compete agreements under certain circumstances.
+This article will cover:

 Whether a non-compete is enforceable is most often an issue decided under state law.
 Texas has a specific state law that addresses non-compete agreements.
 There is nothing in Texas law that says that a non-compete agreement is per se invalid.
 To the contrary, Texas law allows non-compete agreements subject to the following:

 - They need to be ancillary to or part of an otherwise enforceable agreement at the time the agreement is made; and

 - They need to be reasonable, not imposing a greater restraint than is necessary to protect the goodwill or other business interest of the employer

 Whenever you see the word “reasonable,” you should know that the court will decide the case based on its specific circumstances.

 An employment agreement for an at-will job could count as “an otherwise enforceable agreement,” meaning that an employer could require a non-compete as part of accepting a job offer.
 Although courts do not necessarily like agreements that restrain trade, there are circumstances in which these agreements are upheld.

 Under Texas precedent, courts will look to see whether there is a legitimate business interest for a non-compete agreement.
 Legitimate business interests could include: